 About the Leadership Institute

-The Leadership Institute is guided by the vision of the New York School of Education at Hebrew Union College Jewish Institute of Religion (HUC-JIR) and the William Davidson Graduate School of Jewish Education at the Jewish Theological Seminary (JTS) and is fully funded by the UJA-Federation of New York.
-This historic opportunity will enable HUC-JIR and JTS to join together to further the leadership capacity, pedagogic skills and Judaic knowledge of congregational school educators.
-This program is open to candidates from all denominations in the New York, Long Island, Westchester and the greater metropolitan area.
+The Leadership Institute was guided by the vision of the New York School of Education at Hebrew Union College Jewish Institute of Religion (HUC-JIR) and the William Davidson Graduate School of Jewish Education at the Jewish Theological Seminary (JTS) and is fully funded by the UJA-Federation of New York.
+This historic opportunity enabled HUC-JIR and JTS to join together to further the leadership capacity, pedagogic skills and Judaic knowledge of congregational school educators.
+This program was open to candidates from all denominations in the New York, Long Island, Westchester and the greater metropolitan area.

 Read what others have said about the Leadership Institute:

 As of July 2012, Evie Levy Rotstein has moved to her new position as the director of the New York School of Education at Hebrew Union College-Jewish Institute of Religion, having previously been the director of the Leadership Institute for Congregational Educators since the beginning of the project in 2004.
 Prior to this position she was a congregational school educator and developed programs for faculty learning, teen mentoring and parent education.
 Evie began her career in Jewish education as a camp director for Young Judaea.
 She holds an M.A. in Foreign Language education and a Doctorate in Jewish education from The Jewish Theological Seminary.
 Evie’s research interests include interfaith families, adolescent identity development, professional learning and mentoring.
 She teaches courses in the New York School of Education at Hebrew Union College –Jewish Institute of Religion and consults to congregations on various projects.
 Evie has published chapters in What We Now know about Jewish Education (2006), a chapter The Gender Gap, and in the International Handbook of Jewish Education.